Wild Blueberry Cashew ‘Cheesecake’. A Healthy Plant-Based Dessert.

 - Pinch of sea salt

-- Soak the cashew in hot water, to soften, making it easier to blend into a creamy texture.
-Soak the pitted dates in a separate bowl, until they are rehydrated.
+- Soak the cashew in warm water – hydrating them makes it easier to blend into a creamy texture.

-- Make the crust.
-In a food processor, pulse the whole almonds, sea salt, and cinnamon into a crumbly flour.
+- Using a food processor, pulse the whole almonds, cinnamon, and salt into a crumb.
 Set aside in a bowl.

-- In a high powered blender or food processor, mix the soaked cashews, with maple syrup and mix for a minute or so.
-Then add the frozen berries, and blend again until it forms a thick ‘cream-cheese’ like texture.
+- In a high-powered blender or food processor, pulse the soaked cashews, with maple syrup until creamy.
+Then add the frozen berries, and blend again until smooth,

-- Spoon the cashew/blueberry filling into the tart crust, and set in the fridge or freezer.
-Top with a few frozen berries, slivered almonds, and lemon zest.
+- Spoon the cashew/blueberry filling into the tart crust, and set in the freezer.
+Garnish with a berries, slivered almonds, and lemon zest.
 Place back in the freezer for at least an hour to set, and enjoy!

 – Cashews are a complete protein source, and a source of healthy monounsaturated fats, omega fats, calcium, magnesium, and fiber.
 Note: If you are allergic to cashews, you can use soaked sunflower seeds in this recipe instead.